pabloinsente/sf_for_beh_ss/docs/notes.md

 - For Python virtualenv or conda environment; for R conda environment

 ### X. Use version control systems
-- Git, Mercurial, or Suversion
+- Git, Mercurial, or SVN
 - Push changes frequently
 - Use branches for experimentation
 - Use a third backup (safe) backup system with continuous sync (Box, Dropbox, Drive, Mega, etc.)